pa4080/traffic-watch/README.md

 # Traffic-watch

-Traffic-watch is a bash script that helps you to deal with the daily traffic limit.
+Traffic-watch is a bash script that could helps you to deal with the daily traffic limitation management.
 It is helpful especially on headless machines because almost all similar applications are designed to work with GUI.
+It is designed for Ubuntu 16.04 or later.

 The sctip is inspired by the question <a href="https://askubuntu.com/questions/963522/daily-download-limit">Daily Download Lmit?</a> of <a href="https://askubuntu.com/">AskUbuntu.com</a>.